bbauska/meta-react-basics/README.md

 # 33. Module Summary -- React Components & where they live

 Well done.
-You\'ve reached the end of module one on react components.
+You&apos;ve reached the end of module one on react components.

 Module one gave you an overview of the basic structure and use of react.js.
 The purpose was to enable you to produce single page applications with react.

-Let\'s take a tour of the lessons to determine how it did just that.
+Let&apos;s take a tour of the lessons to determine how it did just that.

 First, you learned about how reactors used in the real-world from meta software engineer Katie.